 A heat wave is a period of unusually hot weather, typically lasting two or more days.
 To qualify as a heat wave, the recorded temperatures must be above the average temperatures for a given area; 30°C in Las Vegas during Spring is fairly normal, but 30°C in Toronto during Spring is quite hot.
+The World Health Organization estimates that the number of people exposed to heat waves increased by 125 million people between 2000 and 2016.

 Heat waves are the result of trapped air.
 Normally air circles the globe in large prevailing winds, however if it is trapped over one region it is allowed to warm to uncharacteristic temperatures due to sunlight.